 Body Knowledge

 Yoga is a wonderful tool for becoming better acquainted with your body.
-A regular practice trains you to focus on different areas of your body, which is particularly helpful with, all the changes pregnancy brings, on birthday and beyond.
+A regular practice trains you to focus on different areas of your body, which is particularly helpful with, all the changes pregnancy brings, on birthdays and beyond.

 Breathing